 - The GRE is required.
 See how to submit a score for the GRE.

-- The admissions process includes an interview by phone or Skype with the Teaching Spanish program coordinator in the GSAS Department of Spanish and Portuguese Languages and Literatures.
+- The admissions process includes an interview via Skype or phone with the program coordinator at NYU Madrid.

 For application deadlines, a full list of requirements, and detailed information how to apply, see the Graduate Admissions Application Guide for this program.

 For more information about this MA program, please contact